Aortic Valve Replacement Surgery

-About an hour before the operation, someone will give you medicines to help you relax.
-In most cases your surgery will proceed as planned, but sometimes another emergency might delay your operation.
+It is common to be nervous before a surgery.
+If needed, you can ask for medicine to help you relax before your surgery.
+In most cases your surgery will proceed as planned.
+But sometimes another emergency might delay your surgery for a short time.

 What happens during an open aortic valve replacement?

-Check with your doctor about the details of your procedure.
+Check with your healthcare provider about the details of your procedure.
 In general, during your open aortic valve replacement:

 - You will be given anesthesia before the surgery starts.
 This will cause you to sleep deeply and painlessly during the operation.
-Afterwards you won’t remember it.
+Afterwards you won’t remember the surgery.

-- The operation will take several hours.
+- The surgery will take several hours.
 Family and friends should stay in the waiting room, so the surgeon can update them.

-- Your doctor will make an incision down the middle of your chest.
-To access your heart, your doctor will separate your breastbone.
+- Your surgeon will make an incision down the middle of your chest.
+To access your heart, your surgeon will separate your breastbone.